eHanse-IT/hansible/README.md

 eHanse's ansible configuration files.

 ## General Usage
 Ansible is a command line program to configure servers.
+Ansible only needs a local installation and connects to servers via SSH.
 When starting ansible, you need to define _what_ you want to configure, and _where_ you want it to configure.
-The _what_ is defined by the playbook.
-The _where_ is defined by the inventory file.
+The _what_ is defined by the **playbook**.
+The _where_ is defined by the **inventory** file.
+Secret passwords that are not supposed to be accessible the the public are stored in the **vault** file.
-If you do not want to manage all servers, use the '-l _hostname_' parameter when starting ansible.

 The playbooks ("play_odoo" et cetera) in turn call all the tasks  that we find in the 'roles' subfolder.
 Before starting with ansible, you need to install it and write the vault password in a file that is accessible to ansible, but will not be synced to git.
 Here is how to do it.

 ## Installation